raytalks/rayta.dev/_posts/2020-04-24-remote-communication-with-teams.markdown

 - teams
 category: blog
 author: Rayta van Rijswijk
-description: Lessons I learned as Scrum Master about communication with teams during COVID-19
+description: Lessons I learned as a Scrum Master about communication with teams during COVID-19
 ---

 Our entire IT-department (70+ devs) works from home, because of the COVID-19 pandemic.
 Not only does the Corona virus affect our personal lives, it also takes its toll on how we work as a team, and especially on the way in which we communicate.